jvoisin/snuffleupagus/doc/source/features.rst

    :language: php

 The intent is to make post-exploitation process (such as backdooring of legitimate code, or RAT usage) a lot harder for the attacker.

+Note that an attacker able to run arbitrary PHP code can likely bypass some virtual-patching by (ab)using some PHP features.

 .. _global-strict-feature: